 In narcolepsy cases, I rely on argument 3 (functional capacity).
 Currently there is no listing for narcolepsy and the grid rules do no apply because narcolepsy is a non-exertional impairment.

 There is a listing for non-convulsive epilepsy that I can use to argue that my client’s condition equals a listing but my experience has been that Social Security judges are more receptive to a functional capacity argument.
+Here is more guidance from Social Security about how to approach a narcolepsy case.

 Presenting a Functional Capacity Argument in a Narcolepsy Case